-The Measure M2 Comprehensive Transportation Funding Programs Guidelines provide the mechanism for administration of the annual competitive call for projects for Measure M2 funding programs.
-The 2022 Regional Capacity Program (Project O) and Regional Traffic Signal Synchronization Program (Project P) call for projects are presented for review and approval.
+The Measure M2 Comprehensive Transportation Funding Programs guidelines provide the mechanism for administration of the annual competitive call for projects for the Measure M2 funding program.
+The 2023 Regional Capacity Program (Project O) and Regional Traffic Signal Synchronization Program (Project P) call for projects is presented for review and approval.